Arc'teryx Veilance: Sales Enablement & Product Knowledge

 3. Translating Specs into Benefits

-This was the core product marketing work.
-I took the technical specifications from the product sheets and turned each one into a customer-facing benefit—the kind of language that closes a sale.
+I took the technical specifications from the product sheets and turned each one into a customer-facing benefit, the kind of language that closes a sale.

 GORE C-Knit Technology